HenrikSamuelsson/2022-Reading-List/meta/tags.md

 [software engineering](#software-engineering)
 [test-driven development](#test-driven-development)

+## Algorithm

+Process or set of rules to be followed, especially by a computer, that solves a problem in a finite number number of steps.

 ## Continuous Delivery

 Software development practice where code changes are automatically prepared for a release to production.